 4. If a primary care provider publishes a schedule of charges pursuant to subparagraph 3., he or she must continually post it at all times for the duration of active licensure in this state when primary care services are provided to patients.

 If a primary care provider fails to post the schedule of charges in accordance with this subparagraph, the provider shall be required to pay any license fee and comply with any continuing education requirements for which an exemption was received.

+According to 381.026 regarding Florida Patient's Bill of Rights and Responsibilities;

 5. A health care provider or a health care facility shall, upon request, furnish a person, before the provision of medical services, a reasonable estimate of charges for such services.

 The health care provider or the health care facility shall provide an uninsured person, before the provision of a planned nonemergency medical service, a reasonable estimate of charges for such service and information regarding the provider's or facility's discount or charity policies for which the uninsured person may be eligible.

 Such estimates by a primary care provider must be consistent with the schedule posted under subparagraph 3.
 Estimates shall, to the extent possible, be written in language comprehensible to an ordinary layperson.
 Such reasonable estimate does not preclude the health care provider or health care facility from exceeding the estimate or making additional charges based on changes in the patient's condition or treatment needs.

+According to 381.026 regarding Florida Patient's Bill of Rights and Responsibilities;

-6. Each licensed facility not operated by the state shall make available to the public on its Internet website or by other electronic means a description of and a link to the performance outcome and financial data that is published by the agency pursuant to s.
-408.05(3)(k).
+6. Each licensed facility, except a facility operating exclusively as a state facility, shall make available to the public on its website or by other electronic means a description of and a hyperlink to the health information that is disseminated by the agency pursuant to s.
+408.05(3).

 The facility shall place a notice in the reception area that such information is available electronically and the website address.
-The licensed facility may indicate that the pricing information is based on a compilation of charges for the average patient and that each patient's bill may vary from the average depending upon the severity of illness and individual resources consumed.
+The licensed facility may indicate that the pricing information is based on a compilation of charges for the average patient and that each patient's statement or bill may vary from the average depending upon the severity of illness and individual resources consumed.

 The licensed facility may also indicate that the price of service is negotiable for eligible patients based upon the patient's ability to pay.

-7. A patient has the right to receive a copy of an itemized bill upon request.
+7. A patient has the right to receive a copy of an itemized statement or bill upon request.
 A patient has a right to be given an explanation of charges upon request.